da5nsy/ReproducibleResearch/episodes/introofRRthings.md

 Let's learn about 7 different concepts that can help us build reproducibility into our workflows.

- 1. Organising your files and folders
+ 1. Planning to be organised

  2. Keeping your files Tidy and Organised